openhab/openhabian/README.md

 We strongly recommend that users choose Raspberry Pi 2, 3 or 4 systems to have 1GB of RAM or more.
 RPi 1 and 0/0W only have a single CPU core and 512MB.
 This can be sufficient to run a smallish openHAB setup, but it will not be enough to run a full-blown system with many bindings and memory consuming openHABian features/components such as ZRAM, InfluxDB or Grafana.
 We do not actively prohibit installation on any hardware - including unsupported systems -, but we might skip or deny to install specific extensions such as those memory hungry features named above.
 Supporting hardware means testing every single patch and every release.
 There are simply too many SBC and HW combinations that maintainers do not have available, or, even if they did, the time to spend on the testing efforts that is required to make openHABian a reliable system.
-Let's make sure you understand the implications of these statements: it means that to run hardware other than RPi 2/3/4 or x86 is **not** _fully_ supported.
+Let's make sure you understand the implications of these statements: it means that to run hardware other than RPi 2/3/4 or x86 is **not** *fully* supported.
 For ARM hardware that we don't support, check out the [fake hardware parameters](openhabian.md/#fake-hardware-mode).
 There's a good chance it'll work out for you.
 If that still doesn't work for you, give [Ubuntu](https://ubuntu.com/download/iot) or [ARMbian](https://www.armbian.com/) a try.
 But remember if you hit any problem related to memory or hardware, you'll be on your own.
 You are expected **not** to raise these problems as issues on the community forum or on GitHub, please.
 Feel encouraged to report any success stories, though.

-Going beyond what the RPi image provides, as a manually installed set of scripts, there's a fair chance that openHABian will work on all Debian like Linux distributions such as Ubuntu, on either ARM or x86 hardware, but remember this is not _supported_.
+Going beyond what the RPi image provides, as a manually installed set of scripts, there's a fair chance that openHABian will work on all Debian like Linux distributions such as Ubuntu, on either ARM or x86 hardware, but remember this is not *supported*.

-Our recommendation is to install Raspbian lite (ARM) or generic Debian (x86).
+Our recommendation is to install Raspberry Pi OS lite (ARM) or generic Debian (x86).
 This is what we support and test openHABian against.

-If you choose not to use the image, we expect you to use the stable distribution that openHABian testing is based on, 'buster' for Raspbian (ARM) and Debian (x86) that is.
+If you choose not to use the image, we expect you to use the stable distribution that openHABian testing is based on, 'buster' for Raspberry Pi OS (ARM) and Debian (x86) that is.
 To install openHABian on anything older or newer may work or not.
 If you encounter issues, you may need to upgrade first or to live with the consequences of running an OS on the edge of software development.

 Either way, please note that you're on your own when it comes to configuring and installing the HW with the proper OS yourself.